 A Short Story

 The defining moment came when the guitar and I crossed paths and an everlasting relationship started.
 It happened by chance.
 I came home from school one day and I saw my mother taking lessons from a lady she had contacted for the classes.
 I asked if I could sit in and listen to the class.
 I attentively and silently paid attention to the explanation the lady was giving to my mother on how to hold the guitar and how to place the left-hand fingers on the strings over the fretboard.
 She was explaining to her how to play something that was called a chord.
 The lady did not know how to read music nor had a good classical guitar technique, but whatever she was explaining to my mother along with her playing sounded intriguing to my ears.
 I asked my mother if I could also take lessons and she said yes.

-It was somewhere around that time that The Beatles and The Rolling Stones were becoming a world wide phenomenon.
+It was somewhere around that time that The Beatles and The Rolling Stones were becoming a worldwide phenomenon.
 Rock Bands started to pop up everywhere.
 Women also got the bug for rock music and became leading performers on their own bands.
-They say that Grace Slick from Jefferson Airplane and Janis Joplin laid out the path for Patty Smith, Bonnie Raitt, Joan Jett and all the female rockers that came after.
-In the early sixties thousands of boys and girls all over the world decided to learn guitar so they could play the songs of their favorite bands and singers.
-Of course everybody wanted to play electric guitar.
+They say that Grace Slick from Jefferson Airplane and Janis Joplin laid out the path for Patty Smith, Bonnie Raitt, Joan Jett, and all the female rockers that came after.
+In the early sixties, thousands of boys and girls all over the world decided to learn guitar so they could play the songs of their favorite bands and singers.
+Of course, everybody wanted to play electric guitar.
 The ultimate goal in the learning process was to put a rock band together.

 I was a member in several of them: